escuccim/mammography-models/ReadMe.md

 As Dataset 9 best represented our goals for this work, for the final phases we trained and evaluated models exclusively on this dataset.

+### Online Data Augmentation

+We had built in optional online data augmentation to our graphs, but enabling it slowed down training significantly as it ran on the CPU rather than the GPU and thus became a bottleneck.
+We found code online [22] which enabled the GPU to handle the data augmentation and eliminated the bottleneck.
+Enabling this applied random horizontal and vertical flips to the images, which improved performance and allowed the models to be trained for longer by reducing overfitting.
+As enabling this did slow down the training speed typically we only used it for the last few epochs of training.

 ### Transfer Learning
 We had considered using transfer learning from VGG or Inception, but felt that the features of the ImageNet data were different enough from those of radiological scans that it made more sense to learn the features from scratch on this dataset.
 To evaluate the usefulness of transfer learning from pre-trained networks, VGG-19 and Inception v3, the features were extracted from our datasets using pre-trained versions of these models.
 The final layers of the networks were then retrained to classify to our classes while the convolutional weights were frozen.
 Our hypothesis that the features extracted by these networks would not be applicable to classifying medical scans seemed to be confirmed by the results of this experiment, which were significantly below the accuracy of the most-frequent baseline.